danidiaz/dep-t/README.md

 ## Motivation

-To achieve dependency injection in Haskell, one common solution is having a record of functions, and passing it to the program logic using a `ReaderT`.
+To achieve dependency injection in Haskell, a common solution is building a record of functions and passing it to the program logic using a `ReaderT`.

 Sometimes the functions in the record work directly in the `IO` monad.